PuchatekwSzortach/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 Cell [11] sets up placeholders for images and labels, as well as for keep probability and learning rate, since I'm using dropout layer and variable learning rate.

-Predictio model, as well as loss and accuracy ops, are located in cell [12].
+Prediction model, as well as loss and accuracy ops, are located in cell [12].
 My model is a simple fully convolutional network inspired by VGG net.

 Here's a summary: